ohmyzsh/ohmyzsh/README.md

     # To disable highlighting of globbing expressions
     ZSH_HIGHLIGHT_STYLES[globbing]='none'

+You can tweak the styles used to colorize matching brackets by overriding the [`ZSH_HIGHLIGHT_MATCHING_BRACKETS_STYLES`](https://github.com/nicoulaj/zsh-syntax-highlighting/blob/master/zsh-syntax-highlighting.zsh#L11).

+    ZSH_HIGHLIGHT_MATCHING_BRACKETS_STYLES=(
+      'fg=blue,bold'    # Style for first level of imbrication 'fg=green,bold'   # Style for second level of imbrication 'fg=magenta,bold' # etc...
+Put as many styles as you wish, or leave 'fg=yellow,bold'  # empty to disable brackets matching.
+      'fg=cyan,bold'
+    )

 This must be done **after** the script is sourced, otherwise your styles will be overwritten.
 The syntax for declaring styles is [documented here](http://zsh.sourceforge.net/Doc/Release/Zsh-Line-Editor.html#SEC135).